Babish Culinary Universe: History

 The YouTube channel was created by Rea as Binging with Babish on August 21, 2006; his name was inspired by The West Wing character Oliver Babish.
 Three videos unrelated to Binging with Babish were uploaded to the account, two in 2007 and one in 2010.
 The first episode of Binging with Babish aired on February 10, 2016, which is about a Parks and Recreation burger cook-off.

 Its first video to be widely circulated aired on November 14, 2016, making the "Moistmaker" sandwich from Friends.
 The channel's growth has been driven by fans promoting its videos on Reddit and other social media platforms.
 Rea created a Patreon account to earn an income, and after reaching a monthly $10,000 goal, quit his day job to work full-time on Binging with Babish, which is released weekly on Tuesdays.
 He spent $6,000 on a Sony digital camera, lights and editing software, and does the production, editing and narration for the videos.
 The cost of each episode, according to Rea, "varies wildly" because of the ever-changing variety of food and ingredients used.

 Rea posts recipes for the dishes on his website and on October 3, 2017, he published a cookbook titled Eat What You Watch: A Cookbook for Movie Lovers, containing 40 recipes featured in film.
 He started the series Basics with Babish on October 12, 2017, teaching preparation of basic recipes, stocking up on and using essential tools and equipment for cooking, as well as a variety of cooking techniques.
 On October 22, 2019, Rea published his second cookbook titled Binging with Babish: 100 Recipes Recreated from Your Favorite Movies and TV Shows, containing 100 pop-culture recipes from his series.

 Shows

 Binging with Babish

-During each episode, Rea prepares step-by-step instructions on the preparation of film and television-related meals.
+During each episode, Rea prepares step-by-step instructions on the preparation of pop culture-inspired meals.
 When Binging with Babish premiered on February 10, 2016, it was filmed at the kitchen of Rea's New York City apartment.
-Beginning with the "Meat Tornado from Parks & Rec" in August 2020, the show moved to his home studio in Brooklyn, NY, with a voiceover added in post-production.
+Beginning with the "Meat Tornado from Parks & Rec" in August 2020, the show moved to his home studio in Brooklyn, with a voiceover added in post-production.
 Each episode contains dry humor and is paced at a fast speed.
 After creating the dish as it originally appeared, some episodes include Rea's interpretation of the recipe.